 All faculty and staff members will use Microsoft Outlook E-Mail.
 It is used to send both internal and external e-mails.
 District e-mail is a primary mode of communications; it is expected that all staff will check their e-mail periodically throughout the school day.
-There will be printed information available at the Main Office with instructions for using Microsoft Outlook.
-Please contact Mr. George Comes, SOTA Technical Director at x2550 if you have questions about accessing your Microsoft Outlook account or contact Central Office to inquire about classes for Microsoft applications.
+Please contact the AV Tech Director at x2550 if you have questions about accessing your Microsoft Outlook account or contact Central Office Help Desk (262-8151) to inquire about classes for Microsoft applications.